Table of Contents

 What is FTP?

-While FTP is often described as the max power you can average for 60 minutes, that is not how it was actually defined by those who pioneered its use.
+Getting a bit more precise: while FTP is often described as the maximum power you can average for 60 minutes, that is not how it was actually defined by those who pioneered its use.
 Andrew Coggan defined it as, “The highest power that a rider can sustain in a quasi-steady state without fatiguing.”
 A sports testing lab would define it as the amount of power that can be put out at maximal lactate steady state (MLSS).
 MLSS is the highest exercise intensity you can hold where your blood lactate level remains constant over time.

 Why Test Your FTP?